 - Registered nurses work primarily in hospitals and can choose specialties such as emergency, intensive care, maternity, medical/surgical, mental health, pediatrics, and surgery.
 Additionally, nurses work in clinics, home health, insurance companies, long term care, military, nursing schools, occupational health, offices, pharmaceutical manufacturers, public health, research, travel nursing, and other exciting fields.

 - Bachelor’s prepared registered nurses advance to master’s and doctoral degrees, including clinical nurse specialists, nurse attorneys, nurse educators, and nurse practitioners.

-- Nationally, registered nurses can earn approximately $40,000 to $70,000 annually, depending on employment setting, experience, and region of the country.
+- Bachelors prepared registered earn an average of $75,000 annually, depending on employment setting, experience, and region of the country.